Key takeaways:

 Difficulty staying awake or confusion

 Food poisoning comes on quickly.
 It can take you from feeling fine to miserable within a matter of hours.
 The best way to take care of yourself is to focus on hydration.
 Small and frequent sips of electrolyte-rich fluids will go a long way in helping your body recover.
-But even though most people make a swift recovery, more serious cases can happen.
-So when in doubt, seek medical attention at your nearest emergency room.
+Most people make a swift recovery.
+But more serious cases can still happen.
+So, when in doubt, seek medical attention at your nearest ER.

 National Institute of Diabetes and Digestive and Kidney Diseases.
 (2019).
 Treatment for food poisoning.
 National Institutes of Health.